East Gondwana: Non-avian

-The most common and diverse group found so far are the hypsilophodont-like dinosaurs, making up half of the dinosaur taxa found in southeastern Australia, which is unseen in more tropical regions, perhaps indicating some kind of advantage over other dinosaurs in the poles.
+The most common and diverse group found so far are the Elasmarinan ornithopods, making up half of the dinosaur taxa found in southeastern Australia, which is unseen in more tropical regions, perhaps indicating some kind of advantage over other dinosaurs in the poles.
 Being small with grinding dentition, they likely fed on low-lying vegetation such as lycopods and podocarp seed pods.
-The hypsilophodont-like Leaellynasaura had large eye sockets, larger than more tropical hypsilophodont-like dinosaurs, and may have had acute night vision, suggesting that Leaellynasaura, and perhaps other hypsilophodont-like dinosaurs, lived in the polar areas for year-round or most of the year, including polar winters.
-Bonegrowth was continuous throughout its life, indicating it did not hibernate, being possible by perhaps being endothermic or poikilothermic, or by digging burrows.
-However, it is possible that the large eyes are merely due to ontogenesis, that is, relatively large eye-sockets may have been a feature only seen in juveniles or perhaps was a birth-defect, since there is only one specimen known.
+Leaellynasaura had large eye sockets, larger than similar dinosaurs from warmer regions, and may have had acute night vision, suggesting that Leaellynasaura, and perhaps other Elasmarian dinosaurs, lived in the polar areas for year-round or most of the year, including polar winters.
+Bone growth was continuous throughout its life, indicating it did not hibernate, being possible by perhaps being endothermic or poikilothermic, or by digging burrows.
+However, it is possible that the large eyes are merely due to ontogeny, that is, relatively large eye-sockets may have been a feature only seen in juveniles, since there is only one specimen known.

 Though remains are scant and, consequently, taxonomic descriptions can be dubious, the Victorian theropod remains have been assigned to seven different clades: Ceratosauria, Megaraptora, Tyrannosauroidea, and Maniraptora.
-However, tyrannosauroids are not known from other Gondwanan continents, and are more known from northern Laurasia.
 Unlike the other Gondwanan continents whose apex predators where abelisaurids and carcharodontosaurids, the discovery of Australovenator, Rapator and an unnamed species in Australia suggests the megaraptorans were the top predators of East Gondwana.
 The tail vertebrae of an unknown theropod, dubbed "Joan Wiffen's theropod", were discovered in the Late Jurassic/Early Cretaceous rocks of New Zealand.

 Wintonotitan likely inhabited the South Polar region.

 Four titanosaurs–Australotitan, Savannasaurus, Diamantinasaurus, and Wintonotitan–discovered in the Winton Formation make up the sauropod assemblage of Cretaceous Australia, though, these creatures probably avoided the polar regions as their remains are completely absent in Southeast Australia which was within the South Polar region in the Cretaceous.
 However, it is likely that at least the titanosaurs migrated to Australia from South America, which would have required them to pass through Antarctica, since titanosaurs evolved in the Cretaceous after the break-up of Pangaea.
 It is possible the Bonarelli Event in the Middle Cretaceous may have made Antarctica warmer and therefore more hospitable to sauropods.
 These dinosaurs probably fed on the fleshy seeds of podocarp and yew trees, as well as the commonplace forked ferns of the time.